 TL;DR: if you just want to get started use

-Docker support, see the
+Docker support, see the Docker

+page on the stack wiki.
 The rest of this post gives background

 on the benefits, implementation, and reasons for our choices.

 A brief history

 Using LXC for containerization is an integral component of the

 FP Complete Haskell Center and School of Haskell, so